jervo/IDM241/docs/assignments/assignment-beta.md

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Final**:

 1. A link to your self hosted built/coded Alpha web page (i.e. https://www.yourdomainname.com/idm241/alpha/build).
-1. A link to your self hosted Final web page (i.e. https://www.yourdomainname.com/idm241/Final).
+1. A link to your self hosted Beta web page (i.e. https://www.yourdomainname.com/idm241/Beta).
 1. A link to your GitHub repository containing the code for this class (i.e. "idm241-abc123").

 **Late submissions may receive zero points.**